 In summary, the AT commands have proven useful when you need to check your devices remotely.
 They are useful for setting up or configuring the device by simply sending a text message.
 The AT commands mentioned above are the most commonly used commands.

-If you have any further questions about this topic or have difficulty understanding your own device's AT commands, please feel free to contact us at support@1oT.com.
+If you have any further questions about this topic or have difficulty understanding your own device's AT commands, please contact us via our support portal.